Financial Advisor Training – Real World Advice from a Successful CFP (R)

 In a perfect world, you’ll have a bachelor’s degree in business with an emphasis in accounting or finance.
 You could also have a degree in economics.
 If you are smart and money concepts come easily to you, you’ll do just fine with any degree…but either way you must have excellent communication skills.

-Could you be a financial advisor without a college degree?
+Could you be a financial advisor without a 4 year degree?
 I suppose.
 But very few firms will hire you and fewer clients will trust you with their life savings if you haven’t demonstrated the ability and commitment to get your undergraduate degree.
-If that describes you, there are other good jobs without college you should target.
+If that describes you, there are other jobs you can get without going to college.
 They are out there.
 Don’t worry.

 But while we’re on the subject of education, I need to tell you that formal education (even the advanced certification programs) are, for the most part, admission tickets and little else.
 Your background and experience are going to be much more valuable to you as you advance your career.
 You need the formal education just to get in to the game.